SonyCSLParis/Motorized-stage/README.md

 The knobs initially used to manually move the platform are linked to motors via 2 belt-pulley systems (X and Y displacements).
 One removable part of the platform is replaced by a 3D-printed part that allows to fix the two motors.
 The pulleys are also 3D-printed to fit on the knobs.

 An Arduino is used to control the two stepper motors with two motor shields.
-The motors are controllable directly via Arduino through the serial interface, or with a Python library that communicates serially with the Arduino, or with a Tkinter interface based on the Python library.
+The motors are controllable
+-  via Arduino through the serial interface
+- with a Python library that communicates serially with the Arduino
+- with a user-friendly Tkinter interface based on the Python library

 # Bill of materials